2017 Cincinnati Bengals season: Week 12: vs. Cleveland Browns

 After winning on the road, the Bengals returned home for Game 2 of the Battle of Ohio.
 In the first quarter, the Browns took an early lead when Zane Gonzalez kicked a 27-yard field goal to make it 3–0.
 Though the Bengals took the lead when Andy Dalton found Tyler Boyd on an 8-yard pass to make it 7–3.
 In the second quarter, the Bengals increased their lead with 3 straight field goals kicked by Randy Bullock: From 31, 49, and 21 yards out to make the score 10–3, 13–3, and 16–3.
 Gonzalez managed to get the Browns closer with a 21-yard field goal of his own to make it 16–6 at halftime.
 In the third quarter, the Bengals pulled away as Dalton found Tyler Kroft on a 1-yard pass to make it 23–6.
 Gonzalez managed to put to get the Browns within 2 touchdowns when he kicked his third field goal of the game: from 39 yards out to make it 23–9.
 The Browns came within a touchdown when DeShone Kizer ran for a 3-yard touchdown to make it 23–16.
 However, the Bengals sealed the game when Joe Mixon ran for an 11-yard touchdown to make the final score 30–16.

 Against the Browns, Joe Mixon had a career day, rushing for 114 yards and a touchdown, the first 100-yard game of his young career.
-With the win and 7th straight over the Browns, the Bengals went to 5–6.
+With the win and 7th straight over the Browns, the Bengals improved to 5–6, and swept the Browns for the second straight year.